joj-macho/joj-macho.github.io/tutorials/python/python-control-flow.md

 print(f'The maximum value is: {max_value}')

-# Output
+# Output:
-The maximum value is: 8
+# The maximum value is: 8
 {% endhighlight %}

 Here, we initialize `max_value` with the first element of the list, then iterate over the remaining elements, updating `max_value` when encountering a larger number.